vmware-tanzu/apps-cli-plugin/docs/commands-details/workload_create_update_apply.md

 ?
 Do you want to create this workload?
 Yes
 Created workload "spring-pet-clinic"

-To see logs:   "tanzu apps workload tail spring-pet-clinic" To get status: "tanzu apps workload get spring-pet-clinic"
+To see logs:   "tanzu apps workload tail spring-pet-clinic --timestamp --since 1h" To get status: "tanzu apps workload get spring-pet-clinic"

 Waiting for workload "spring-pet-clinic" to become ready...